kvikshaug/scatsd-server/README.md

 ### Time calculations

-When StatsD receives one or more *time* metrics within a flush interval, the following values are calculated, appended to the metric name and sent to graphite:
+When ScatsD receives one or more *time* metrics within a flush interval, the following values are calculated, appended to the metric name and sent to graphite:

 * The mean of all values
 * The median of all values